notesbytom/notesbytom/linux/wsl_notes.md

 WSL can run most generic Linux container rootfs images such as those for RHEL/CentOS/Rocky.
 This can be useful for running Ansible controller playbooks from a Windows machine.

+## Fedora Linux Container Host with WSL

+Podman for Windows ships with a Fedora-based WSL Container designed to host other containers.
+This is very similar to capabilities provided by Docker on Windows.
+Container hosting can be rootless or rootful.
+Rootless mode tries to add a security layer, but might cause some trouble with lack of permissions and may require additional configuration for container operations to function correctly.

 ## Rocky Linux Containers with WSL

 Rocky documentation: [Import Rocky Linux to WSL][1].
 My own notes might differ, see below.